 The final stanza presents a shift in tone and focuses on the lyrical voice’s present.
 There is a different rhythm throughout the stanza that emphasizes the idea of “faltering forward”.
 Everything around the lyrical voice goes on: “Leaves around me falling,/Wind oozing”.
 Nevertheless, the lyrical voice continues to love the woman (“And the woman calling”) despite being unable to meet her again.
 The falling of the leaves suggests the arrival of autumn and the idea that some time passed and the lyrical voice continues with his illusion of reuniting with the woman.
 This final scene conveys the tone of the entire poem, a sense of grief and emptiness towards the loss of the woman and, moreover, the lyrical voice’s longing to keep her alive in his memories.

 About Thomas Hardy

 Thomas Hardy was born in 1840 and died in 1928.
 He was an English novelist and poet.
 Thomas Hardy was greatly influenced by southern England, where he was born and raised.
 His works expand through the Victorian and the Modern era.
 Thomas Hardy was critical of Victorian society, especially on the declining status of rural Britain.
 Although he thought of himself as a poet, Hardy was mainly seen as a novelist.
-He wrote novels like Far from the Madding Crowd, Jude the Obscure, and The mayor of Casterbridge.
+He wrote novels like Far from the Madding Crowd, Jude the Obscure, and The Mayor of Casterbridge.
 Moreover, Thomas Hardy published eight volumes of poetry during the last twenty years of his life.
 His most known works are his lyric poems which influenced great poets such as Philip Larkin, Robert Frost, W.H.
 Auden, among others.
-Hardy’s poetry focuses on the musical aspects of language, by paying attention to the different possibilities of sound.
+Thomas Hardy’s poetry focuses on the musical aspects of language, by paying attention to the different possibilities of sound.
 He was greatly influenced by the Romantic Movement, and especially by William Wordsworth.